woman writing on her journal

 Journaling is another way of counting our blessings.

-One time, a church mate told me that she appreciated that I was doing well in life.
-She came into that conclusion because every time we pray (aloud), I always have many things to thank for.
-It was common in that church to pray for forgiveness and expressing faith that everyone will get provided by God.
+One time, a churchmate told me that she appreciated that I was doing well in life.
+She came to that conclusion because every time we pray (aloud), I always have many things to thank for.
+It was common in that church to pray for forgiveness and express faith that everyone will get provided by God.
 It was always like that every Sunday evening.

 There was no secret in my prayer.
 I have just verbalized what was written in my gratitude journal.
 Being thankful for our blessings, I believe, is a prayer.